Art Education

 Science, Technology, Engineering, Art, Mathematics

-Open to non-Art majors, Art History and Art Education majors
+Open to non-Art majors, Art History, Art Education, and Art Studio majors.

 A professor and student talking while looking at a laptop screen together